-Cauda equina syndrome is a rare condition most often caused by a large disc herniation in the lower back that compresses the nerve roots at the end of the spinal cord.
-Sudden back pain with numbness in the genital area, difficulty urinating, and weakness in the legs is a medical emergency.
+Cauda equina syndrome is a rare condition caused by a large disc herniation compressing the nerve roots at the end of the spinal cord.
+Sudden back pain with numbness in the genital area, difficulty urinating, and leg weakness is a medical emergency.
 Prompt surgery to relieve the pressure may prevent permanent damage and restore bladder and bowel function.

 Sacroiliac (SI) pain is felt in the low back and buttocks.
 The pain is caused by damage to the joint between the spine and hip.
 Sacroiliac pain can mimic other conditions, such as a herniated disc or hip problem.
-Accurate diagnosis is important to determine the source of pain.
+Accurate diagnosis is important.
 Physical therapy, stretching exercises, pain medication, and joint injections are used first to manage the symptoms.
 Surgery can fuse the joint.

-A fracture of a vertebra can cause bone fragments to pinch and damage the spinal nerves or spinal cord.
-Most spinal fractures occur from car accidents, falls, gunshot, or sports.
+Fracture of a vertebra can cause bone fragments to pinch and damage the spinal nerves or spinal cord.
+Spinal fractures occur from car accidents, falls, gunshot, or sports.
 Injuries can range from mild ligament and muscle strains, to fractures and dislocations of the bones, to debilitating spinal cord damage.
-Many fractures heal with conservative treatment; some may require surgery to realign the bones.
+Many fractures heal with conservative treatment.
+Surgery can realign the bones.

-Spinal deformity is an abnormal alignment or curve of the bony vertebral column.
-Adult scoliosis and kyphosis can be caused by age-related wear and tear on the back or complications from past surgeries.
-Moderate deformity occurs when the facet joints and discs deteriorate over time and are no longer able to support the spine's normal posture.
+Spinal deformity is an abnormal curve of the vertebral column.
+Adult scoliosis and kyphosis can be caused by age-related wear and tear or from past surgeries.
+The facet joints and discs are no longer able to support the spine's normal posture.
 Pain results from stressed joints and pinched nerves, not the abnormal curve.
 Treatment can include medications, physical therapy, injections, or surgery.

 Spinal stenosis is the narrowing of the bony canals through which the nerves and spinal cord pass.
 Arthritis can cause the facet joints and ligaments to enlarge and thicken restricting the space for the nerves.
 The pinched nerves become inflamed and cause pain, cramping, or weakness in your legs or arms.
 Medication, physical therapy and spinal injections can help control symptoms.
 Chronic symptoms may require surgery.

-Spondylolysis and spondylolisthesis are conditions affecting the joints that align the vertebrae one on top of the other.
+Spondylolysis and spondylolisthesis affect the joints that align the vertebrae one on top of the other.
 Spondylolysis is a weakness or stress fracture in the facet joint area.
 This weakness can cause the bones to slip forward out of normal position, called spondylolisthesis, and kink the spinal nerves.
-Treatment options include physical therapy, a back brace, or surgery to realign and fuse the bones.
+Treatment options include physical therapy, a back brace, or surgery.

 Prevention & general health